anthstepp11/odin-recipes/README.md

 # odin-recipes
-make 5 recipes using links
+make 3 recipes using links
-add photos make it as 5 pages in a list link it all together
+add photos make it as 3 pages in a list link it all together add paragraphs and steps as well as ingredients to each page